Downtown Jersey City Waterfront during a beautiful sunset

 Step 5: Considering Present Value

-However, there are two additional input fields; 1) an input field for a discount rate and 2) an input field for the costs to close the loan.
+However, there are two additional input fields: 1) an input field for a discount rate and 2) an input field for the costs of closing the loan.
 The discount rate field has a default value of 1.875%, and the "costs to close the loan" field has a default value of $2,500.
 For now, leave these set to their default values.

 In determining a discount rate, we assume a flat yield curve.
 It would be much too complex to construct a yield curve using current treasury prices by applying a process called cubic splining and then subsequently discounting the difference in the cash flows between the two mortgages using the various rates along the curve to coincide with different cash flows.
 Therefore, it is deemed sufficient for consumers to assume a flat yield curve.